igorkosta/igorkosta.github.io/_posts/mock-promisified-aws-sdk-calls.md

 ---
-title: 'Mock promisified AWS service operation calls with Jest'
+title: Mock promisified AWS service operation calls with Jest
+tags:
+ - foo
+ - bar
 ---

 At [Mbanq Cloud](https://mbanq.com/cloud) we run most of our services on AWS and try to use AWS Lambda as much as possible.